threatgrid/asami/README.md

 Asami has a query API that looks very similar to a simplified Datomic.
 More details are available in the [Query documentation](https://github.com/threatgrid/asami/wiki/Querying).

+## Features
+There are several other graph databases available in the Clojure ecosystem, with each having their own focus.
+Asami is characterized by the following:
+- Clojure and ClojureScript: Asami runs identically in both systems.
+- Query planner: Queries are analyzed to find an efficient execution plan.
+This can be turned off.
+- Schema-less: Asami does not require a schema to insert data.
+- Open World Assumption: Related to being schema-less, Asami borrows semantics from [RDF](http://www.w3.org/TR/rdf-primer) to lean towards an open world model.
+- Pluggable Storage: Like Datomic, storage in Asami can be implemented in multiple ways.
+There are currently 2 in-memory graph systems, with durable storage on the way.

 ## Usage
 ### Installing
 Using Asami requires [Clojure](https://clojure.org/guides/getting_started) or [ClojureScript](https://clojurescript.org/guides/quick-start).